 Fair and Balanced?

 Mr. Blackwell makes a weak effort at balance, quoting Arthur Herman, eminent author of Gandhi and Churchill.
 “Absent Churchill,” Herman says, “Bengal’s Famine Would Have Been Worse.”
 He lists the true causes of the Bengal famine—which were many and varied—and Britain’s efforts to relieve the plight of Indians.
-His words deserve more ink than they get.
+These words deserve more ink than they get.

 The rest of this piece mostly relies on a discredited 2010 book which failed to look at context and sources.
 And a historian who thinks perhaps that Churchill “didn’t prize the lives of people in Bengal very highly.”
 To vapid assertions not backed by fact, Churchill’s biographer Sir Martin Gilbert used to say, “Perhaps not!”